LoyolaChicagoBooks/scalaworkshop/source/20-cs1/cs1.rst

    The examples we are showing here, much like typical introductory examples, trade good pedagogy (not bogging down students with too many details) for performance and scalability.
-   If you need to operate on a larger number of darts, you'll want to take advantage of ``StreamIterator``, not ``Stream``.
-A StreamIterator can be obtained from a Stream by reworking the code above as
+   If you need to operate on a larger number of darts, you'll want to take advantage of ``Iterator``, not ``Stream``.
+An Iterator can be obtained from a Stream by reworking the code above as
    follows:

    .. code-block:: scala